lowleveldesign/lowleveldesign/README.md

 ### Hi there 👋

-In my repositories you may find tools and materials dedicated to software troubleshooting.
+My GitHub space contains tools and materials mainly dedicated to software troubleshooting.

-The **[debug-recipes](https://github.com/lowleveldesign/debug-recipes)** repository contains various debugging notes and guides.
+The **[debug-recipes](https://github.com/lowleveldesign/debug-recipes)** repository contains my notes from debugging various issues.

-I also created a website at **[http://wtrace.net](https://wtrace.net)** that lists my tools with their documentation and usage guidelines.
-I hope you will find them helpful.
+I also created a website at **[http://wtrace.net](https://wtrace.net)** that lists the tools I developed with their documentation and usage instructions.

+I hope you find the materials informative and beneficial to your own projects.